sogko/gulp-recipes/browser-sync-nodemon-expressjs/README.md

 With the combination of these two, we can achieve the following use-cases:
 * Inject changes into loaded page, when CSS or images are modified, without reloading the whole page.
-* Reload page when affected files are modified (HTML, partials, client-side code).
+* Reload page when affected files are modified (HTML, partials, client-side JavaScript code).
 * Restart server when core server files are modified.

 ## Running the example